 If you don’t want a quality book that sells a lot of copies and you’re just making something for the heck of it, by all means, use Fiverr and Upwork and spend less than $100.
 But if you want a high-quality book that thousands of people will buy, and you want something you can be proud of showing off to family, friends, colleagues, and strangers, then invest as much as you can and get a quality book.

 Teams like Self-Publishing School can really help.
 They educate you on the process, but they also have coaching and community support, as well as done-for-you services.
-They’re moderately priced with most programs under $10K, but you certainly get the bang for the buck, as their authors can attest.
+They’re moderately priced with most programs under $10K, but you certainly get bang for your buck, as their authors can attest.

 14. Consider SEO

 SEO is the common abbreviation for Search Engine Optimization.
-What does that mean for the average author?
+What does SEO mean for the average author?

 Similar to point #14, but this goes beyond search engine optimization.
-If your book is on caring for children with autism, you need to know where doctors and medical professionals who treat autism gather.
+If you’re publishing a book on caring for children with autism, you need to know where doctors and medical professionals who treat autism gather.
 You also need to know where parents of children with autism gather.
 And it may help to know where nonprofit organizations that help autistic or special needs individuals congregate.

 I use this example not as a way to take advantage of those folks, but because if your book is actually helpful and you’re passionate about helping folks with autism, then you should be the biggest believer in getting your book out there.
 And to do that, you need to know where those caretakers hang out.

 There is so much to discuss here.
 The Amazon bookstore is a behemoth, and it’s only growing.
 But to stick out from the crowd, you need to understand keywords, categories, and Amazon ads at the very least.
-Kindlepreneur and Selfpublishing.com both have tremendous resources on this.
+Selfpublishing.com and Amazon both have tremendous resources on this.
 There’s even a tool called PublisherRocket that can help you navigate this jungle (pun intended!).

 You need people to speak well of your book.
 As you’re starting on writing it and before you publish it, make sure you have some folks in mind who could put a good word forth on your book.
 If they’re in your circle, good.
 If they are leaders in their industry and it’s the space you’re writing in, even better.

-And book reviews add fuel to the fire when you’re promoting and selling your book on Amazon.
+Book reviews add fuel to the fire when you’re publishing a book on Amazon.
 Think about it: when was the last time you ordered a product on Amazon that didn’t have any reviews?
 You at least want 20+ people saying your book is worth the read, minimum.

 I know it’s the dream of every author to see their book on the shelves of Barnes & Noble.
 But here’s the problem: bookstores all over the United States are shutting down.
 Borders went out of business.
 Barnes & Noble has been steadily closing stores, not opening more.
 Remember how Amazon opened up physical bookstores for a few years?
 Yep, those are closed too.